Use Metal Binder Jetting for Fast and Affordable Metal Parts

 Additional materials are available upon request.
 Review more information about our materials here.

-420i binder jet metal parts are a composite of steel and bronze.
+420i binder jetting metal parts are a composite of steel and bronze.
 Because of this, material coloration will be bronze-silver on wear points.
 This can be enhanced or occluded, depending on finishing options such as media blasting, heat patinas, and vibratory media tumbling.

 Xometry offers six finishes for X1 Metal 420i and 316i: Zirblast, Tumble Polished, Medieval Pewter, Damascus Steel, Antique Bronze, and Wheat Penny.
 Single alloy metals are available with Zirblast.